TIBCOSoftware/TCSTK-Cloud-CLI/README.md

 * multiple: run the task specified in the configured multiple property file.
 This allows you to execute tasks on many cloud starters and many different configured environments at the same time.

-* multipleFile: when specified tcli will use a different property file then the default manage-multiple-cloud-starters.properties
+* multipleFile: when specified tcli will use a different property file then the default manage-multiple-cloud-starters.properties you can optionally specify a job to run and an environment to run this in; this is handy in integrating with CI/CD Buildpipelines.

+* multipleInteraction: when specified, the multiple file will also be used, but in an interactive way.
+This is extremly handy if you want to run specific tcli jobs on multiple environments quickly.

 * surpressStart: When using this option after creating a new cloud starter the interactive tcli will not start.